vharg/FlowDIR/README.md

-## FlowDIR 2021
+## FlowDIR 2022
-*Elly Tennant, Susanna Jenkins, Sebastien Biass*
+*Elly Tennant, Susanna Jenkins, Sébastien Biass*

 FlowDIR is a MATLAB tool for forecasting the travel directions of topographically controlled hazardous flows.
-This page is meant as a quick start guide, for more information and an understanding of how FlowDIR works please refer to Tennant et al., (...).
+This page is meant as a quick start guide, for more information and an understanding of how FlowDIR works please refer to Tennant et al., (in prep)...
 ## Getting started

-FlowDIR was written using MATLAB 2021a.
+FlowDIR was written using MATLAB v9.12.
 Before starting ensure that you have the following MATLAB toolboxes installed: mapping; image processing, parallel computing.

 <ol>